wendlers/rcswitch-fpga/README.md

 Run it with:

-	./rcswitch.vvp
+	./rcswitch_send.vvp

+or
+	./rcswitch_receive.vvp

-This will produce `rcswitch.vcd` which could be loaded into GTKWave:
+This will produce `rcswitch_send.vcd` or `rcswitch_receive.v` which could be loaded into GTKWave:

-	gtkwave rcswitch.vcd
+	gtkwave rcswitch_send.vcd

 ![Simulation result in GTKWave] (./doc/gtkwave.png)